ViktorLaishev/Coursera_Princeton_University_Algorithms_Task_4/DESCRIPTION.md

 To detect such situations, use the fact that boards are divided into two equivalence classes with respect to reachability:
   -Those that can lead to the goal board
   -Those that can lead to the goal board if we modify the initial board by swapping any pair of tiles (the blank square is not a tile).
+(Difficult challenge for the mathematically inclined: prove this fact.)
+To apply the fact, run the A* algorithm on two puzzle instances—one with the initial board and one with the initial board modified by swapping a pair of tiles—in lockstep (alternating back and forth between exploring search nodes in each of the two game trees).
+Exactly one of the two will lead to the goal board.
+Web submission.
+Submit a .zip file containing only Board.java and Solver.java (with the Manhattan priority).
+We will supply algs4.jar.
+You may not call any library functions other those in java.lang, java.util, and algs4.jar.
+You must use MinPQ for the priority queue(s).